iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ###Physical model

 ####Hydrodynamic models used
 Although this review focuses on the biological part of the coupled model, we will report some findings of the physical models used.
 The choice of oceanographic current model depends upon the region the connectivity study is taking place in.
-The two most common ocean circulation models used were the Regional Ocean Modelling System (ROMS;25.3%) and the Hybrid Coordinate Ocean Model (HYCOM;17.3%).
+The two most common ocean circulation models used were the Regional Ocean Modelling System (ROMS; 25.3%) and the Hybrid Coordinate Ocean Model (HYCOM; 17.3%).
 Nested circulation models were used in the more complex particle trackers to bypass issues of low resolution in modelling.

 The mean resolution of the largest resolution used in these connectivity models was 5.6km^2, with extremes ranging from a precise 50m^2 {Brennan:2014fm} to broader 33km^2 {Crochelet:2013kr}.
 As seen in Miller's 2007 review, there was no trend over time towards high resolution models.
 There was no relationship between either model resolution or nested models on the metrics of settlement or dispersal.
 This was unexpected given that sub-mesoscale processes are expected to be more accurately captured in the hydrodynamic model as the resolution increases, as would the connectivity patterns of the modelled larvae, e.g. increasing self-recruitment as small eddies trap larvae close to natal reefs.